Beryl Gilroy

 Beryl Agatha Gilroy (née Answick; 30 August 1924 – 4 April 2001) was a Guyanese educator, novelist, ethno-psychotherapist, and poet.
 The Guardian described her as "one of Britain's most significant post-war Caribbean migrants."
-She emigrated to London in 1951 as part of the Windrush generation to attend the University of London, then spend decades teaching, writing, and improving education.
-She worked primarily with Black women and children as a psychotherapist and her children's books are lauded as some of the first representations of Black London.
+She emigrated to London in 1951 as part of the Windrush generation, to attend the University of London, then spend decades teaching, writing, and improving education.
+She worked primarily with Black women and children as a psychotherapist, and her children's books are lauded as some of the first representations of Black London.
 She is perhaps best known as the first Black head teacher in London.

 Early years

-Beryl Gilroy was born in Springlands, British Guiana on 30 August 1924 into a very large family.
+Beryl Gilroy was born in Springlands, British Guiana, on 30 August 1924, into a very large family.
 Her father died when she was young and she grew up in the care of her maternal grandparents as a sickly child.
-Both were influential: her grandfather taught her how to read and her grandmother, Sally Louisa James, was affected her deeply.
+Both were influential: her grandfather taught her how to read and her grandmother, Sally Louisa James, affected her deeply.
 She was an herbalist who managed the family smallholding.
 Gilroy spent a lot of time listening to woman chatting as they worked; her grandmother in particular told her folkloric tales and Guyanese proverbs.
 Gilroy began creative writing during her childhood and was homeschooled, as her grandparents did not think a formal education was good enough for her.
 At the age of 12, she was sent to Georgetown for schooling, in part to allow her to discover her independence.

 Gilroy earned a first-class diploma from a teacher training college in Georgetown in 1945, then taught and lectured for a UNICEF nutrition program.
 She was also the school head of the infant section of the local governmental school.
 In 1951, she moved to the United Kingdom and earned a diploma in Child Development from the University of London.
 In a 1986 interview, she shared that she had to "relearn English because [she] spoke with Guyana idioms and Guyana expressions."